StoicLoofah/beginners-guide-to-vim/README.md

 Hopefully this guide can provide structure for how to learn vim.
 Note that this will not provide a laundry list of specific commands to learn as there are plenty of guides out there.
 However, there's really only one way to learn, and it's a tough learning curve.

-## Our perspective
+## My perspective

-vim is versatile, and this guide is written from the perspective of engineers who (mostly):
+vim is versatile, and this guide is written from the perspective an engineer who (mostly):

-* use Macs
+* uses a Mac
 * `ssh` into Ubuntu virtual private servers (e.g. AWS EC2 instances)
-* write Python/Django and JavaScript/React
+* writes Python/Django and JavaScript/React
-* build a web application
+* builds a web application

 Hopefully this guide is applicable to others as well.